Yohane-nlm/SizeOfIndexOf/README.md

 `-T, --threads`: The number of threads to use (10 for default).

 # Example
-`python SizeOfIndexOf.py -P http://example.com/ -T 10`
+`python SizeOfIndexOf.py -U http://example.com/ -T 10`